Chao-Xi/jxazurebook/docs/az305/8az305_summary.md

 * These service tiers allow you to choose the level of resources that best meets your needs, and to easily scale up or down as needed.

-Azure SQL Managed Instance offers two service tiers: **General Purpose and Business Critical**.
+<mark>Azure SQL Managed Instance offers two service tiers: **General Purpose and Business Critical**.</mark>

-These service tiers are designed to meet different needs, with General Purpose offering a balance of price and performance, and **Business Critical offering higher performance and availability for mission-critical workloads.**
+These service tiers are designed to meet different needs, with General Purpose offering a balance of price and performance, and

+**Business Critical offering higher performance and availability for mission-critical workloads.**

-## Dynamic data masking
+## 2 Dynamic data masking

 **Dynamic Data Masking (DDM)** in Azure is a feature that helps **prevent unauthorized access to sensitive data**.

 It is a security feature of **Azure SQL Database, Azure Synapse Analytics (SQL DW), and SQL Server** that automatically conceals sensitive data in the result set of a query

-> For example, if you have a credit card number stored as **'1234-5678-9101-1121'**, a dynamic data masking rule might display this as '**XXXX-XXXX-XXXX-1121**' in the query results, thereby hiding the majority of the credit card number.
+> For example, if you have a credit card number stored as **'1234-5678-9101-1121'**, **a dynamic data masking rule** might display this as '**XXXX-XXXX-XXXX-1121**' in the query results, thereby hiding the majority of the credit card number.

 Dynamic data masking is useful for scenarios where you want to provide a level of data security without needing to modify database operations.
 It's often used in scenarios like: